Skip to main content

 IPad Pro screen

-You can influence the way order lines are displayed in POS and other frontends in a variety of ways:
+You can influence the way order lines are displayed in POS and other front ends in a variety of ways:

 SettingDisplayed